tldr-pages/tldr/pages/common/aria2c.md

 `aria2c --force-sequential {{false}} "{{url1 url2 ...}}"`

-- Download the same file from mirrors and verify checksum of downloaded file:
+- Download the same file from different mirrors and verify the checksum of the downloaded file:

 `aria2c --checksum={{sha-256}}={{hash}} "{{url1}}" "{{url2}}" "{{urlN}}"`